 Fundamentally, when you add a layer of abstraction and absurdity, it brings distance, and distance can allow clarity of commentary.
 The impossibility at the core of this movie is surrealism as insulation, allowing the examination of its subtexts without imparting a leaden feel.
-If pressed to find fault with it, it might not be for all audiences – if you’ve never gone through the mundane half of the events depicted, if there’s never been an Oscar or Gloria in your circle, you might have a slightly harder time accessing it, but it’s worth the challenge.
+If pressed to find fault with it, it might not be for all audiences – if you’ve never gone through the mundane version of the events depicted, if there’s never been an Oscar or Gloria in your circle, you might have a slightly harder time accessing it, but it’s worth the challenge.

 Never failing to be engaging or thought provoking, Colossal is masterful, and may be remembered as the day Nacho Vigilando stomped his way onto the A list.